 - I recommend using refined coconut oil in this recipe to make sure there is no coconut aftertaste.
 Refined avocado oil also works really well and you don’t run into the issue of the brownie batter thickening because the coconut oil hardens.

 - The almond butter can also be subbed with tahini.
 I imagine a runny peanut butter would also work.
 Leave a comment below if you try it and let us know how it turns out!

 - Regardless of the nut butter you use, make sure it is very runny.
 Otherwise, you may need to add an extra tablespoon of plant milk to make sure the batter isn’t too dry.

-- Once prepared, these paleo brownies will be good for about 5 days at room temp, though I doubt they’ll last that long!
+- Once prepared, these almond flour brownies will be good for about 5 days at room temp, though I doubt they’ll last that long!
 Store them in an air tight container or on a plate with aluminum foil on top to prevent them from drying out